-The manager (or designee) must ask every employee the following health screening questions before each shift to help identify any symptoms of COVID-19:
+The manager (or designee) must ask every employee the following health screening question before each shift to help identify any symptoms of COVID-19:

-- Have you experienced - a fever ≥ 99.5 °F (37.5°C), cough (any kind dry or productive), sore throat, shortness of breath or breathing difficulties, fatigue, chills, muscle pain, headache, or loss of taste or smell since your last shift? - Have you come into contact with anyone who has at least two of the symptoms listed above since your last shift? - Have you come into contact with anyone who has tested positive for COVID-19 since your last shift? - Health screening questions can be administered on-line through a secure employee portal and sent electronically to the restaurant prior to the employee arriving for work or via telephone.
+- Have you experienced - a fever ≥ 100.4 °F (38°C), cough (any kind dry or productive), sorethroat, shortness of breath or breathing difficulties, fatigue, chills, muscle pain, headache, or loss of taste or smell since your last shift? - Have you come into contact with anyone who has at least two of the symptoms listed above since your lastshift? - Have you come into contact with anyone who has tested positive for COVID-19 since your last shift? - Health screening questions can be administered on-line through a secure employee portal and sent electronically to the dining establishment prior to the employee arriving for work or via telephone.